mongodb/mongo-python-driver/README.rst

 Dependencies
 ============

-The PyMongo distribution is supported and tested on Python 2.x, where x >= 4.
-PyMongo versions <= 1.3 also supported Python 2.3, but that is no longer supported.
+The PyMongo distribution is supported and tested on Python 2.x (where x >= 4) and Python 3.x (where x >= 1).
+PyMongo versions <= 1.3 also
+supported Python 2.3, but that is no longer supported.
 If you need to use Python 2.3 please contact us.

 Additional dependencies are: